 EOSCA continues to support and develops software and modelling solutions for the oilfield chemical industry where these are most required.

-The CHARM model was developed jointly between EOSCA, operators and the regulators, and is currently being reviewed as part of a project proposed to OSPAR OIC in 2017.
-To this end the CHARM Implementation Network (CIN) are meeting in October 2017 to agree a work programme for the development of the model.
+The CHARM model was developed jointly between EOSCA, operators and the regulators, and was reviewed as part of a project EOSCA proposed to OSPAR OIC in 2017.
+As a result the CHARM Implementation Network (CIN) convened for a number of meetings in 2017 & 2018 to complete a work programme for the development of the model.

-NeCCS allows calculation of Hazard Quotients (HQ) and Risk Quotients (RQ) for substances and preparations used and discharged offshore, according to the algorithms contained within the Chemical Hazard Assessment and Risk Management (CHARM) Model.
+NeCCS is the old version of the CHARM Calculator software which has now been discontinued.
+It allowed the calculation of Hazard Quotients (HQ) and Risk Quotients (RQ) for substances and preparations used and discharged offshore, according to the algorithms contained within the Chemical Hazard Assessment and Risk Management (CHARM) Model.

 - EGEST allows a first pass screening assessment (Tier 0 & Tier 1) of inhalation and dermal exposure together with environmental discharge assessment for substances with a view to help fulfilling the requirements of the REACH legislation.